orchardstreet/CLI-IRC-client/README.md

 # CLI-IRC-client

 A simple and very portable IRC client.
-Should compile with gcc and other common compilers on Linux and Unix-like systems.
+Should compile with common compilers on Linux and other Unix-like systems.
+Tested on GCC and compile script uses GCC.
 The software is C89 compliant and doesn't use any functions outside ANSI C and POSIX sockets API.

 ## To compile and run
 git clone https://github.com/orchardstreet/CLI-IRC-client